Marc-Berg/node-red-contrib-iobroker/docs/nodes/iob-in.md

 - `payload`: The state value (number, string, boolean, object)
 - `topic`: The complete state ID
 - `timestamp`: Unix timestamp of the change
+- `pattern`: The wildcard pattern that matched (for wildcard subscriptions)

 **State Object:**
 Complete ioBroker state information in `msg.state`: